kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/30-mongoose-middleware-slugify.md

     - View the response and see our new slug that was created from our middleware

 ```
-"slug": "devcentral-bootcamp111",
+"slug": "devcentral-bootcamp",
 ```

-### Benefit of this slug
+### SEO Benefit of this slug
-* If we have this slug available to the client
+* If we have this slug available to the `client`
-    - And we're using react
+    - And we're using `react`
     - And you want your React Router to hit the slug and make it a more user friendly URL, for SEO and now we can do that with this API

 ## Next - Geocoding